Libre89/Apartment_price_analysis/README.md

 ![Boxplot_of_flats_no_outliers](https://github.com/user-attachments/assets/4107743f-0133-4943-8ec5-bbeb7da4340d)

-The following barplot shows average house prices.
-This barplot includes a 95% confidence interval for each average price, indicating that 95% of the analyzed values fall within this range.
-This detailed view helps in understanding not only the central tendency of apartment prices in each city but also the variability.
+The following barplot shows average apartment prices.
+This barplot includes a 95% confidence interval for each average price, indicating the range within which we can be 95% confident that the true average lies.

 ![Barplot_of_flats](https://github.com/user-attachments/assets/0c4c39ae-9714-45ee-9d23-68cc23addee2)